spyroks/mobile-id-java-client/README.md

 X509Certificate certificate = client.createMobileIdCertificate(response);
 ```

-> **Note** that the cert retrieving process (before the actual singing) is necessary for the AdES-style digital signatures which require knowledge of the cert beforehand.
+> **Note** that the cert retrieving process (before the actual singing) is only necessary for the AdES-style
+digital signatures which require knowledge of the cert beforehand.

 ### Create a signature